 The European Space Education Resource Office (ESERO) project is ESA's main way of supporting the education of sciences in primary and secondary schools.
 The Austrian office is hosted by Ars Electronica in Linz.
 ESERO Austria uses the space context to awaken and increase interest in science, technology, engineering and mathematics.
-It provides training sessions for teacher and innovative teaching materials and tools and thus inspires young people to pursue science-related studies and careers, particularly in the space domain.
+It provides training sessions for teachers and innovative teaching materials and tools and thus inspires young people to pursue science-related studies and careers, particularly in the space domain.

 The European Space Policy Institute (ESPI) aims to provide decision-makers with an independent view on mid- to long-term issues relevant to the use of space with the aim of supporting space as a strategic policy area for Europe.
 To this effect, it provides recommendations, policy options and forward vision as to how Europe's engagement in space can bring maximum benefit to society.
 ESPI's work also reflects how space can sensibly contribute to Europe's unique role in global politics as a strong actor.